ivw/ezmode-intellij/src/main/resources/com/github/ivw/ezmode/actions/tutorial.md

 ## Multiple selection

-Type `0` to add the next occurrence of the current word to the selection.
+Press `0` to add the next occurrence of the current word to the selection.
 Press `9` to undo the last added selection.

 ```